Sunday, June 18, 2023

 “Why do I feel so sick?”
 Nathan questioned, after he threw up on the lawn.
 “The apples taste so delicious.”

-“Too much power makes you sick,” Olivia told her brother.
+“Really?”
+Olivia asked her brother.
 “I have to get something from the chemistry lab at school.”

 “Don’t you want an apple?”
 Nathan asked her, as she ignored his question.

-She ran into the front yard and down the sidewalk to her middle school as fast as she could.
+She sprinted into the front yard and down the sidewalk to her middle school as fast as she could.

 “Open the doors!”
 Olivia called, as she searched for a side door into her school.
 “Oh, I could use superpowers at a time like this!”

 Though the first two doors were locked, the door into the girl’s locker room was still open.
 She slipped through it and ran up the stairs to the chemistry lab.
-She turned on the burners, started to melt several of the golden seeds, and mixed in some honey from her teacher’s desk.
-She saved the rest of the seeds in her pocket for later, especially to plant one in her backyard.
+She turned on the burners, melted several of the golden seeds, and mixed in some honey from her teacher’s desk.
+She saved the rest of the seeds in her pocket for later, especially to plant one seed in her backyard.

 Then, Olivia ran back home with several bottles of the potion.
 She took some lab equipment with her to make more elixir from her extra seeds at home.